“The way to gain power, is to save power.”

 Normally most people breath with only about a third of their lungs, or even less.
 The remainder of the lungs accumulate toxins and other contaminants that eventually degrade the lungs, causing various health problems later on.
 A vigorous expulsion of the air in the lungs not only cleanses and detoxifies, but also stimulates and de-stresses the entire body/mind system.
 It is especially recommended for smokers or after exposure to dust or fumes, and for those with lung or breathing problems.

 Not only is the cleansing breath a good way to start the day, it is an ideal way to begin each meditation.
-Simply breath out slowly and completely through the mouth while bending forward with the hands on the knees.
-Tightening or pursing the lips when exhaling puts some additional pressure on the lungs, which opens up the multitude of tiny sacs that are essential to efficient use of the air and revitalization of the body.
+Simply breath out slowly and completely through the mouth while bending forward with the hands on the knees or on the floor in front of one’s seat.
+Tightening or pursing the lips while exhaling puts some additional pressure on the lungs, which opens up the multitude of tiny sacs that are essential to efficient use of the air and revitalization of the body.

 Continue to exhale slowly and calmly until it seems that no more air will come out — then blow three short bursts to get every last bit of air expelled.
 Follow with a deep inhalation through the nose.
 Or, if one has the genetically inherited ability, breath in through a wet tongue rolled up like a straw, to sooth and heal the lungs with moisture.